How To Choose A Home To Match Your New Lifestyle

 For Those Looking to Downsize

-- Fewer bedrooms and reduced living areas are likely to reduce your monthly bills
+- Fewer bedrooms and reduced living areas will decrease your monthly bills

 - Smaller outdoor spaces (like what you’ll find in a townhome or duplex) mean less maintenance